 ~ Sea Fever, John Masefield, 1902

 Ahoy there!
-Tall ships are large, traditionally-rigged sailing vessels, including topsail schooners, brigantines, brigs and barques associated with the "Age of Sail", the period roughly between the mid-16th to the mid-19th centuries in which international trade and naval warfare were dominated by sailing ships and gunpowder warfare.
-The Tall Ships' Races are an annual event held around the world are designed to encourage international friendship and training in the art of sailing.
+Tall ships are large, traditionally-rigged sailing vessels, including topsail schooners, brigantines, brigs and barques associated with the "Age of Sail", the period roughly between the mid-16th to the mid-19th centuries during which international trade and naval warfare were dominated by sailing ships and gunpowder warfare.
+The Tall Ships' Races are held annually and designed to encourage international friendship and training in the art of sailing.
 The first Tall Ships' race was held in 1956 with 20 of the world's remaining large sailing ships.
 This year, Tall Ships races will take over the following routes and ports between June 29 to August 6th: Den Helder, The Netherlands;Hartlepool, UK; Fredrikstad, Norway; Lerwick, Scotland; Arendal Norway.
 This tartan's colours are devised to encapsulate the spirit of a sailor: Almalfi navy for the romance of the sea and sky; scholar green for the pioneer spirit of adventure and discovery; red damask for the demanding and rewarding experiences that build courage and leadership; golden yellow of the rope detail symbolises time-honoured traditions.
 For more on this year's race: https://www.facebook.com/SailTrainingInternational ⚓ 🚢 ⛵

 The Tall Ships' Races are an annual summer series held in European waters, where ports along the route will host sailing festivals.
 Between 1973 and 2003 the races were known as The Cutty Sark Tall Ships' Races after their sponsor, Cutty Sark whisky, a spirits company whose name referenced the famous namesake British sailing ship, the Cutty Sark.
 The Cutty Sark was built on the River Clyde, Glasgow, Scotland in 1869 for the Jock Willis Shipping Line, and is one of the last tea clippers to be built before the advent of steam propulsion.